| News |

 For encoding-error, a character, symbol, or function can be given.
 If a character, then that character is used as the replacement character.
 For a symbol or function, it must be a function of 2 arguments: a message string and the offending codepoint.
 If the function returns, it must be the codepoint of the desired replacement.

-or (require :defsystem)
+(require :asdf) or (require :defsystem) to

 load these.

-has been added.
+-help has been added.
 This prints

 out a brief summary of the available command line switches and

 exists.
-You may also use --help
+You may also use --help.

 Experimental support for static arrays has been added.
 These are allocated in foreign (malloc) space and are never moved by GC.
 They are, however, properly garbage collected.
 To create an array, use MAKE-ARRAY with :ALLOCATION :MALLOC.
 Only arrays of character; 8, 16, and 32-bit integers (signed or unsigned); single and double floats; and complex single and double floats are supported.